qunicorn/qunicorn-core/docs/tutorials/configure_pycharm.rst

 Configure Debugger for Pycharm
 ------------------------------

-Run → Edit Configurations → Add the configuration parameters from the image
+Open :menuselection:`Run --> Edit Configurations` and add the configuration parameters from the image

 .. image:: ../resources/images/configure_debugger.jpeg